 "Network Connect.pkg can't be opened because it is from an unidentified developer"

-Re-launch the application by right-clicking (or control-clicking) the
+Re-launch the application by right-clicking (or

 Network Connect.pkgicon and choosing